On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Abstract

 \section{Abstract}

-We studied the positive representations $\cP_\l$ of split real quantum groups $\cU_{q\til{q}}(\g_\R)$ restricted to the Borel subalgebra $\cU_{q\til{q}}(\fb_\R)$.
-We proved that the restriction is independent of the parameter $\l$.
-Furthermore, we prove that it can be constructed from the GNS-representation of the multiplier Hopf algebra $\cU_{q\til{q}}^{C^*}(\fb_\R)$ constructed earlier, which allows us to decompose their tensor product using the theory of multiplicative unitary.
+We study the positive representations $\cP_\l$ of split real quantum groups $\cU_{q\til{q}}(\g_\R)$ restricted to the Borel subalgebra $\cU_{q\til{q}}(\fb_\R)$.
+We prove that the restriction is independent of the parameter $\l$.
+Furthermore, we prove that it can be constructed from the GNS-representation of the multiplier Hopf algebra $\cU_{q\til{q}}^{C^*}(\fb_\R)$ defined earlier, which allows us to decompose their tensor product using the theory of the ``multiplicative unitary''.
 In particular, the quantum mutation operator can be constructed from the multiplicity module, which will be an essential ingredient in the construction of quantum higher Teichm\"{u}ller theory from the perspective of representation theory, generalizing earlier work by Frenkel-Kim.

 { {\textbf{Keywords.} Positive representations, split real quantum groups, modular double, GNS-representation, higher Teichm\"{u}ller theory}, quantum dilogarithm}

 { {\textbf {2010 Mathematics Subject Classification.} Primary 81R50, 22D25 }}